-4.1 Intelligence Led-Risk Based Enforcement (ILRBE)
+4.2 Intelligence Led-Risk Based Enforcement (ILRBE)

-4.1.1 Intelligence
+4.2.1 Intelligence

 Intelligence reports (IRs) are the Authority's method of recording, storing, collating and the dissemination of intelligence that complement our risk-based approach.
-Additional intelligence together with access to the UK Fisheries Monitoring, Control and Surveillance System (MCSS) and Vessel Monitoring System (VMS) is maximising the efficient use of resources and reflects the current issues on the ground and is being utilised in preparing weekly operational plans.
+CLUE is an integrated intelligence and investigation management software system, which is shared with the MMO, Southern IFCA will be working with others IFCAs, MMO, Global Marine and Welsh Government to develop the cross government system in 2025.
+The system will ensure delivery of ILRBE which includes alignment to the National Intelligence Model (NIM).
+The system, will also provide an electronic platform for investigation and incident management, all functionality is designed to remove duplication of effort as well as enhancing the information IFCOs and Government partners can access on the coast, ensuring that operational officers have the right information at the right time.
 Collating and storing of IRs is centralised through the Marine Management Organisation (MMO) Intelligence Team.
-IFCAs follow the National Intelligence Model and have incorporated a tasking and coordination process to inform tactical responses to priorities and emerging trends.
+IFCAs have incorporated a tasking and coordination process to inform tactical responses to priorities and emerging trends.